himanshu-sugha/SmartPantry-AI/README.md

 **How it works:**
 1. User searches for a product (e.g., "Milk")
 2. `VendorAPIService.searchProducts()` is called
-3. If Gemini configured: AI generates realistic Indian products with brands/prices
+3. If Gemini configured: AI generates realistic US products with brands/prices
 4. If Gemini unavailable: Falls back to mock database
 5. When real sandbox credentials available: Just enable the Amazon/Walmart adapters